-The ecological field station, Sierra del Rosario has been cleared of its natural forest cover, but we still find semidecidous forests, 'cuabales', hummocks 'mogotes' and secondary forest regeneration species, as the royal palm tree, and 'yagruma'.
+The ecological field station, Sierra del Rosario, has been cleared of its natural forest cover but semidecidous forests, 'cuabales', hummocks 'mogotes' and secondary forest regeneration species exist, such as the royal palm tree and 'yagruma'.

-More than 5,500 (2002) people live in the biosphere reserve, mainly working in handicrafts, agriculture, cattle raising and reforestation.
+More than 5,500 (2002) people live in the Biosphere Reserve, mainly working in handicrafts, agriculture, cattle raising and reforestation.

 They also promote the use of non-conventional energy.
 There is also a strong public environmental education focus and specialized ecotourism.
-A very fine eco-hotel has been built in the biosphere reserve, which blends in to a hillside.
+A very fine eco-hotel has been built in the biosphere reserve, which blends into a hillside.

-Perhaps one of the more interesting aspects of the biosphere reserve is its link with coffee.
-It was the site of the first major plantation in the New World, and there are still some few places in the biosphere reserve where small self-contained farmlets exist, and shade coffee is part of the range of items grown.
+The Biosphere Reserve was the site of the first major coffee plantation in the New World and there are still a few places where small self-contained farmlets exist.
+Shade coffee is part of the range of items grown.

 Twinned with Mexico’s Sierra del Manantlán Biosphere Reserve, the Sierra del Rosario Biosphere Reserve shares analogous environmental conditions and resource management issues as well.